 A stunning piece of paradise is the Bright End Corner.
 Sunrises and sunsets at this corner peeking through the ginormous snow-peaked Himalayas should surely not be missed.
 You can also visit the Shri RamkrishnaKutir Ashram and the Swami Vivekanand library and the Vivekananda Memorial where Swami Vivekananda stayed for some time while his journey to the Himalayas.
 Travellers that seek to visit a place that makes them appreciate the stunning creations of nature should surely visit the Bright End Corner.

 Around 35 km away from Almora is the magnificent sightseeing spot called the Zero pint.
-The Zero point will take you closer to the mountain peaks of the enormous Himalayas with a view of the Kedarnath, Shivling, Trishul and Nanda Devi.
+The Zero point will take you closer to the mountain peaks of the enormous Himalayas with a view of the Kedarnath, Shivling, Trishul, and Nanda Devi.
 Since the point is located inside the Binsar Wildlife Sanctuary you cannot get a more stunning example of nature’s wonderful creation.
 The stunning view of the snow-capped Himalayas, the Indian Red fox strolling, the Brown-Fronted Woodpecker pecking into the wood and the Eurasian Jay fluttering its wings are just some of the eye-pleasing views that you will get to endure at this point.

 Just 2 hours away from Kasar Devi is Tarikhet.
-Tarikhet is a quaint village located near Ranikhet, apart from its resplendent beauty, the village is also extremely popular for its history.
-The place is famous for Ganfi Kuti, where the father of the nation, Mahatma Gandhi Ji resided in at the time of the freedom struggle.
+Tarikh is a quaint village located near Ranikhet, apart from its resplendent beauty, the village is also extremely popular for its history.
+The place is famous for Ganfi Kuti, where the father of the nation, Mahatma Gandhi Ji resided at the time of the freedom struggle.
 The non-cooperation movement, one of the most pivotal acts of freedom was laid here by Bhagirath Pandey by establishing Prem Vidyalaya which was later visited by Gandhi Ji in 1929.
 If willing to explore Tarikhet a little more, then you can also the auspicious Golu Devta temple that is visited by a huge number of devotees every year.

 Nanda Devi Temple

 Built by the Chand Rajas, the Nanda Devi Mandir is a Hindu temple of the epitome of Goddess Durga.
 The temple is situated in Almora and is said to be approximately a thousand years old.
 Since the goddess was worshipped by the Kumaon and Garhwal kings, you will get to see the intricate architecture of the Kumaoni region.
-If you are planning to visit the Nanda Devi Mandir around August and September you can also be part of the Nanda Devi fair that has been ongoing for the past 400 years. every year a giant heard of worshippers visit the fair from all over the world.
+If you are planning to visit the Nanda Devi Mandir around August and September you can also be part of the Nanda Devi fair that has been ongoing for the past 400 years. every year a giant herd of worshippers visits the fair from all over the world.

 Gobind Vallabh Pant Museum